 - Lung cancer screening – for current smokers and those who have quit within the past 15 years.

 - Osteoporosis screening – if you have risk factors for osteoporosis, you should check with your doctor about screening.
 Risk factors can include long-term steroid use, low body weight, smoking, heavy alcohol use or a family history of osteoporosis.

 - A physical exam – every year or as recommended by your doctor.
 Your doctor will check and record your weight, height and body mass index (BMI).

 You should also speak with your doctor about immunisation, in particular:

 - a pneumococcal vaccine if you have never had one, or if it has been more than 5 years since you had the vaccine

 Check-ups with other health professionals may include:

-- an eye test – every one to two years if you have vision problems or glaucoma risk
+- an eye test – every one to 2 years if you have vision problems or glaucoma risk

 - a hearing test – if you have symptoms of hearing loss.